matiasandina/MG_wholebrain_cFos/Readme.md

 > “/home/mike/miniconda3/bin/python”

-It might fail when executed from another computer, so, from command
+It might fail when executed from another computer.
+To check where is your python located, run from command line:
-line:

     which python